commaai/eon-neos-builder/devices/eon/README.md

 This process requires an EON connected with [Comma Smays](https://comma.ai/shop/products/comma-smays-adapter)!
 1. Build all images with clean `/usr`: `CLEAN_USR=1 ./build_all.sh`
 2. Flash everything to EON: `sudo ./flash.sh`
-3. SSH into EON and run `~/install.sh` to finishing building all packages
+3. SSH into EON and run `~/install.sh` to finishing building all packages.
+If Python packages have been added to the Pipfile, the `pipenv install...` step at the end of `install.sh` will need to be repeated after running `pipenv lock`.
 4. Build new system image with compiled packages.
 Make sure EON is still connected for this step since it will pull `/usr` from the EON. `CLEAN_USR=1 STAGE2=1 ./build_system.sh`
 5. Build OTA images: `./prepare_ota.sh`